R3ZV/conway-asm/README.md

 000000 001000 000010 000000 000000
 ```

-And say our message is: "parola", we take the ascii code of each value and
+And say our message is: "parola", we take the ASCII code of each value and
 convert it into binary.

 | Letter | Ascii Code | Binary   |